gutenbergtools/gutenbergsite/site/ebooks/bookshelf/pages.md

 ---
 layout: default
-title: Bookshelf | Project Gutenberg
+title: Pages in bookshleves | Project Gutenberg
-permalink: /ebooks/bookshelf/
+permalink: /ebooks/bookshelf/pages
 ---

-Category: Bookshelf
+Pages in Bookshelves
 ==================================================

-Please click on the subcategories for more bookshelves.
-Some bookshelves have not been updated.
-Another way to find related eBooks is to use the "bibrec" tab in an eBook's landing page, to find other eBooks with the same subject.

-If you want a full list of all pages in bookshelf, click [here](/ebooks/bookshelf/pages)

-## Subcategories
+These are all specific bookshelves existing in Project Gutenberg

  <div class="bookshelves ">
     <ul>